numair1/RL-CC-Agent/README.md

 ## Objective

-- Apply RL algorithm to TCP congestion control, for real-time changes in the environment of network transmission, by strengthening the learning management sliding window and threshold size, the network can get better throughputs and smaller delay.
+- Apply RL (reinforcement learning) algorithm to TCP congestion control, for real-time changes in the environment of network transmission, by strengthening the learning management sliding window and threshold size, the network can get better throughputs and smaller delay.

 - Test the data interaction functions and the performance of ns-3-AI module.